Associate Professor of Accounting

 Davide Cianciaruso, Iván Marinovic, and Kevin Smith.
 Asymmetric Disclosure, Noise Trade, and Firm Valuation.
 The Accounting Review 98.5 (2023): 215-240. [paper] Because conservative accounting delays the recognition of highly positive news, it leaves open the possibility of a future spike in price.
 This presents a downside risk to short sellers, which causes noise trade to raise firms' valuations.

 Snehal Banerjee, Iván Marinovic, and Kevin Smith.
 Disclosing to Informed Traders.
-Forthcoming in Journal of Finance. [paper] Introduces voluntary disclosure a la Dye and Verrecchia to the classic Grossman-Stiglitz-Hellwig model of trade, and studies liquidity, mandatory disclosure, and returns.
+Journal of Finance 79.2 (2024): 1513–1578. [paper] Introduces voluntary disclosure a la Dye and Verrecchia to the classic Grossman-Stiglitz-Hellwig model of trade, and studies liquidity, mandatory disclosure, and returns.

 Kevin Smith.
 An Option-Based Approach to Measuring Disclosure Asymmetry.
 The Accounting Review 98.4 (2023): 373-403. [paper][supplemental appendix][matlab&R code] Conservatism vs. aggressiveness in earnings determines the skewness of returns around their release, which can be measured using the relative prices of in-the-money and out-of-the-money options.